Greater Boston: Education

-A long established center of higher education, the area includes many community colleges, two-year schools, and internationally prominent undergraduate and graduate institutions.
-The graduate schools include highly regarded schools of law, medicine, business, technology, international relations, public health, education, and religion.
+The area includes many community colleges, two-year schools, and internationally prominent undergraduate and graduate institutions.
+The graduate schools include schools of law, medicine, business, technology, international relations, public health, education, and religion.
 Greater Boston contains seven R1 Research Institutions as per the Carnegie Classification of Institutions of Higher Education.
 This is, by far, the highest number of such institutions in a single Metropolitan Statistical Area in the United States.